Generic Name: crizotinib (kriz-OH-ti-nib)

 - Men who take crizotinib should always use effective birth control when having sex with a woman who may become pregnant.
 Do this for as long as you take crizotinib and for at least 90 days after you stop taking it.
 Check with your doctor if you have questions about effective birth control.
 If you think that your sexual partner may be pregnant, contact your doctor right away.

-- Lab tests, including liver and heart function, blood electrolytes, eye exams, and complete blood cell counts, may be performed while you use crizotinib.
+- Lab tests, including liver and heart function, blood pressure, blood electrolytes, eye exams, and complete blood cell counts, may be performed while you use crizotinib.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Crizotinib should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Crizotinib may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it and for 90 days after you stop taking it.
 If you think you may be pregnant, contact your doctor right away.
 It is not known if crizotinib is found in breast milk.
 Do not breast-feed while taking crizotinib.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: